ymtec90/ymtec90/README.md

+# Python Developer

+- Entry level Data Science libraries (numpy, pandas, scipy, matplotlib, seaborn, scikit-learn, nltk).
+- Design basic web applications with the Flask framework.
+- Desktop apps using the "infamous" tkinter.
+- Web scrapping tools (BeautifulSoup and Scapy).

-# Student of Data Science
+# Data Analist

-- Student of Data Science, using mostly Python.
-- Trying to start a side carrer as a Data Analyst.
+- Excel and VBA
+- Power BI

 ### If you want to reach me you can find me on Discord (ym_silva04)